wso2/docs-is/en/docs/guides/access-delegation/uma.md

             `            <CLIENT_SECRET>           ` tags with the values
             you obtained when you [configured the service provider for the resource server](#configure-service-provider-to-act-as-the-resource-server).
-        -   In this tutorial, the grant type that is used to obtain the PAT is the password grant type.
+        -   In this guide, the grant type that is used to obtain the PAT is the password grant type.
 Therefore, you need to pass the resource owners credentials in the curl command.
 Since [you have configured Larry as the resource owner](#create-the-resource-owner)
-           , you need to pass Larry's user name and password in the curl command.
+           , you need to pass Larry's username and password in the curl command.

     ``` tab="Request Format"